 Individuals navigating a multitude of disabilities that often aren’t evident by the naked eye, frequently do not disclose them.
 As a result, these individuals often aren’t taking advantage of tools that can greatly assist them in their studies, workplace or daily lives.

 This reality is elucidated by statistics, which include:

 - 1 in 8 people in the U.S. is experiencing hearing loss in both ears, according to the National Institute on Deafness and Other Communication Disorders (NIDCD).

 - 1 in 4 US adults has a disability that impacts major life activities, yet only 4% disclose it in the workplace.
 54% of adults with hearing loss have worked for a significant amount of time without disclosing it, reported the Sunday Post.

 Students managing disabilities in the classroom, are often embarrassed to share them or do not have a thorough knowledge of the resources that are available to them.
 With this knowledge in mind, campuses should not wait for students to self advocate for disability accommodations.

-Campuses can start by providing key technologies to deaf and hard of hearing students and consider ways to implement them when initially designing classroom and student experiences.
+Campuses can start by providing key technologies to students who are deaf and hard of hearing and consider ways to implement them when initially designing classroom and student experiences.
 When these students’ needs are served, their academic performance and ability to reach graduation improve significantly.

 What Technology Assists Students with Disabilities?